Table of Contents

 • Reduced cloud load

-• Adaptability to weak network conditions
+• Adaptability to weak network environments

 Best practices